AnjaliM-9/PWC-Task-1--Call-center-solution/README.md

 - Average speed of answer
 - Agent’s performance quadrant -> average handle time (talk duration) vs calls answered
 ## Datasource and Preparation
-Data set for this task was provided by PWC, Churn Dataset.
+Data set for this task was provided by PWC, Call center Dataset.
+[01 Call-Center-Dataset.xlsx](https://github.com/AnjaliM-9/PWC-Task-1--Call-center-solution/files/14696709/01.Call-Center-Dataset.xlsx)
--The dataset contained  rows and columns.
+-The dataset contained  5002 rows and 10 columns.
 - Applied Format as table in excel sheet
 Steps performed for Data transformation in Power Query after the dataset loaded into Microsoft Power BI Desktop for modelling:
 - Each of the columns in the table were validated to have the correct data type